Roshrini/mxnet/docs/tutorials/scala/char_lstm.md

         batchSize: Int = 32
     ```

-3) We will construct the LSTM network as a symbolic computation graph.
-Here, the model is unrolled explicitly in time for a fixed length.
+3) Now, construct the LSTM network as a symbolic computation graph.
+Type the following to create a graph in which the model is unrolled for a fixed length explicitly in time.

     ```scala
         scala> // generate symbol for a length